 The Advisory Committee can waive match requirement

 An Advisory Committee representing five entities will review and score each application.
 This Advisory Committee consists of representatives from the Council on Competitiveness, the South Carolina Association of Counties, the Municipal Association of South Carolina, the Rural Infrastructure Authority and the South Carolina Department of Commerce.
 The Advisory Committee will provide the Secretary of Commerce a listing of recommended applications to approve.
-Grant awards will be announced on or around July 15th.
+Grant awards will be announced on or around October 15th and December 13th respectively.